ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/overview.md

 Having several templates with the same name but different extensions is not supported.

 The existing templates are synchronized with the files as soon as any site page is accessed.
-However if you created a new template or a new template group on the file system, you will need to visit the `Developer -> Templates` section of the Control Panel in order to have them created in the database.
+If you created a new template or a new template group on the file system, the pages or edits will be immediately available, though they will not be added to the database until you visit the `Developer -> Templates` section of the Control Panel or the template is visited on the frontend.

 NOTE: **Note:** When saving templates as files, `index.html` will be placed automatically into each template group folder when the templates are synchronized.